Program Summary

 How Assistive Technologies Can Help

-Our service always starts with a comprehensive evaluation of functional abilities, which leads to
+Our service always starts with a comprehensive evaluation of functional abilities, which leads to a plan for increased independence.
+This can include:

-- Activities of Daily Living: Self care, home management activities, reading and writing, home accessibility/safety, and hand function and dexterity.
+Self care, home management activities, reading and writing, home accessibility/safety, and hand function and dexterity.

-- Mobility: Evaluate needs and provide prescriptions for specific equipment such as manual wheelchairs, power wheelchairs and scooters.
+Evaluate needs and provide prescriptions for specific equipment such as manual wheelchairs, power wheelchairs and scooters.

-- Work/School: Evaluate need for equipment or modifications, including seating, computer workstations, and ergonomic equipment and tools
+Evaluate need for equipment or modifications, including seating, computer workstations, and ergonomic equipment and tools

-- Computer Access: Provide evaluation and training in use of alternative and one handed keyboards, voice recognition and alternate mouse controls
+Provide evaluation and training in use of alternative and one handed keyboards, voice recognition and alternate mouse controls